DrewDavidson1999/MIST353_Project/SampleProject/SQL/README.md

        ChatGPT Promt: Generate me data for these tables using SQL Server

 ### Joey Baumgart
-1. I used W3Schools as a source for lookig at their stored proc examples
+1. I used W3Schools as a source for lookig at their stored proc examples.

 ### Next Person's Name Here <--